Best Moving Average Strategy for Trading & Investing

 And for trading short-term trends you may use a set of 10 and 20-period moving averages.

-Moving Average Strategy- 2 (3 moving average crossover strategy):
+Moving Average Strategy- 2 (triple moving average crossover):

 in this strategy, you may use three moving averages- short-term, mid-term, and long-term moving average.